neurostuff/NiMARE/CONTRIBUTING.md

 ## Recognizing contributions

 We welcome and recognize all contributions from documentation to testing to code development.
-You can see a list of current contributors in the [contributors tab][link_contributors].
+You can see a list of current contributors in our [zenodo][link_zenodo] file.
+If you are new to the project, don't forget to add your name and affiliation there!

 ## Thank you!